atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 ## 📁 Repository Contents

-- Jupyter notebook containing the full analysis
+- Jupyter notebook with the full analysis and outputs
-- Shop-level dataset file
+- Shop-level Etsy dataset
-- Item-level dataset file
+- Item-level Etsy dataset
-- This README explaining the project, methods, and findings
+- This README file

 ---

 ## 🤝 AI Assistance Disclosure

-The structure and wording of this README were prepared with the help of an AI assistant (OpenAI ChatGPT).
-All dataset choices, feature definitions, statistical tests, and final interpretations were implemented and verified by the project owner.
+The structure and wording of this README were prepared with the assistance of an AI tool (OpenAI ChatGPT).
+All dataset selection, feature engineering, statistical testing, and interpretations were implemented and verified by the project owner.